PhD in Psychology, concentration in Somatic Psychology

 We'll continue to offer a high quality, online PhD for students in whole-person approaches to psychology.

 Integral Transpersonal Psychology and Somatic Psychology will continue to share some core writing and research courses.
 Our new degree name reflects our two independent tracks: Integral Transpersonal Psychology and Somatic Psychology.

 CIIS’ Integral and Transpersonal Psychology department seeks to ground academic excellence and the acquisition of professional skills in both the personal transformation of students and the cultivation of a spiritually-informed scholarship.

-Transpersonal is a transformative psychology of mind and body, and of the individual in felt connection with a diverse, interconnected and evolving world.
+Transpersonal psychology integrates the mind, body, and the felt connection with a diverse, interconnected, and evolving world.
 The field pays particular attention to mystical, spiritual, and other exceptional human experiences associated with healing and transformation—encounters that disclose a vibrant reality that enfolds our seemingly individual minds.